federicobond/pylint-unittest/README.md

 ### deprecated-unittest-alias

-This rule will complain if you use a deprecated unittest alias`.
-See [this](https://docs.python.org/2/library/unittest.html#deprecated-aliases) for more information.
+This rule will complain if you use a deprecated unittest alias.
+See [here](https://docs.python.org/2/library/unittest.html#deprecated-aliases) for more information.

 # License